Social Commerce: An Ultimate Guide for Online Brands & eCommerce Owners

 Successful Brand Story

-Mum & Daughter, an ecommerce startup from India, is a clothing brand for women.
+Mum & Daughter, an eCommerce startup, is a premium clothing brand for women.
 They wanted a solution to capture maximum User-generated content from social media and utilize them to drive sales with Shoppable UGC galleries.

 Taggshop made it possible for them.
 They collected UGC posts from Instagram, tagged products with Shoppable tags, and published the Shoppable UGC on their website.
 Six months later, Mum & Daughter experienced a 186% increase in conversions and a 58% higher average order value, making Taggshop the ultimate ROI for them.